Skip to content

 Honorary Members

-Design-Nation Honorary Membership recognises individuals whose creativity, experience and advocacy have made a significant contribution to contemporary craft and design, as well as to the ongoing growth and spirit of Design-Nation.
+Design-Nation Honorary Membership recognises individuals whose creativity, experience and advocacy have made a significant contribution to contemporary craft and design, as well as to the ongoing growth and community spirit of Design-Nation.

 As voluntary ambassadors and advocates for our organisation, Honorary Members support our mission to champion contemporary makers and designers across the UK.
-Their involvement may include mentoring, contributing to talks, exhibitions and CPD events, participating in selection panels, representing Design-Nation at sector events, and helping us connect with wider creative networks.
+Their involvement may include contributing to talks, exhibitions and CPD events, participating in selection panels, representing Design-Nation at sector events, and helping us connect with wider creative networks.

-This inspiring group of practitioners brings invaluable knowledge, insight and encouragement to our community, strengthening opportunities for both emerging and established makers.
 Collectively, our honorary members represent an extraordinary breadth of practice spanning glass, ceramics, textiles, interiors, fashion, socially engaged design and public art.
 Their careers encompass internationally recognised exhibitions, pioneering studio practices, education leadership, public engagement and industry collaboration.

 We are proud to celebrate their achievements and grateful for the experience, generosity and creative leadership they bring to Design-Nation and the wider craft and design community.